 The patent positions of biopharmaceutical firms generally are highly uncertain and involve complex legal and factual questions.
 There can be no assurance that existing patent applications will result in issued patents, that we will be able to obtain additional licenses to patents of others or that we will be able to develop additional patentable technology of our own.
-We cannot be certain that we were the first creator of inventions covered by our patents or pending patent applications or that we were the first to file patent applications for such inventions.
-There can be no assurance that any patents issued to us will provide us with competitive advantages or will not be challenged by others.
+Because patent applications in the U.S. are not disclosed by the Patent and Trademark Office until patents issue, and because publication of discoveries in the scientific or patent literature often lags behind actual discoveries, we cannot be certain that we were the first creator of inventions covered by our pending patent applications or that we were the first to file patent applications for such inventions.
+There can be no assurances that any patents issued to us will provide us with competitive advantages or will not be challenged by others.
 Furthermore, there can be no assurance that others will not independently develop similar products, or, if patents are issued to us, design around such patents.

-A number of pharmaceutical companies, biotechnology companies, universities and research institutions have filed patent applications or received patents relating to products or processes competitive with or similar to ours.
-Some of these applications or patents may compete with our applications or conflict in certain respects with claims made under our applications.
+A number of biopharmaceutical companies, biotechnology companies, universities and research institutions have filed patent applications or received patents relating to products or processes competitive with or similar to ours.
+Some of these applications or patents may be competitive with our applications or conflict in certain respects with claims made under our applications.
 Such a conflict could result in a significant reduction of the coverage of our patents, if issued.
 In addition, if patents that contain competitive or conflicting claims are issued to others and such claims are ultimately determined to be valid, we may be required to obtain licenses to these patents or to develop or obtain alternative technology.
 If any licenses are required, there can be no assurance that we will be able to obtain any such licenses on commercially favorable terms, if at all.
 Our failure to obtain a license to any technology that we may require in order to commercialize our products could have a material adverse effect on our future business, financial condition and results of operations.
-Litigation, which could result in substantial cost to us, may also be necessary to enforce any patents issued to us or to determine the scope and validity of third-party proprietary rights.
+Litigation, which could result in substantial cost to us, may also be necessary to enforce any patents issued to us or to determine the scope and validity of third party proprietary rights.